 Hard work and perseverance always pays off; it's just always easier said than done.

-I have a page highlighting the changes made for the new design for anyone that might be interested.
+I have a page highlighting the changes made for the new design from like 2009 for anyone that might be interested.

 What makes the information on ThePokerBank reliable?

 - I have been playing online poker extensively for over 5 years, so I know a lot about good Texas Hold'em rooms.